Joseph Stalin: Relationships and family

 Stalin married his first wife, Ekaterina Svanidze, in 1906.
 Volkogonov suggested that she was "probably the one human being he had really loved".
-When she died, Stalin allegedly said: "This creature softened my heart of stone.
+When she died in 1907, Stalin allegedly said: "This creature softened my heart of stone.
 She died and with her died my last warm feelings for humanity."
 They had a son, Yakov, who frequently frustrated and annoyed Stalin.
 After Yakov was captured by the German Army during World War II, Stalin refused to agree to a prisoner exchange between him and German field marshal Friedrich Paulus, and Yakov died at a Nazi concentration camp in 1943.

 In exile in Solvychegodsk in 1910, Stalin had an affair with his landlady, Maria Kuzakova, who in 1911 gave birth to his alleged second son, Konstantin Kuzakov, who later taught philosophy at the Leningrad Military Mechanical Institute, but never met Stalin.
-In 1914 in Kureika, Stalin, aged 35, had a relationship with Lidia Pereprygina, aged 14 (considered a minor at the time), who allegedly became pregnant with Stalin's child.
+In 1914 in Kureika, Stalin, aged 35, had a relationship with Lidiya Pereprygina, aged 14 (considered a minor at the time), who allegedly became pregnant with Stalin's child.
 In December 1914, Pereprygina gave birth to the child, although the infant died soon after.
 In 1916, Pereprygina was pregnant again.
 She gave birth to their alleged son, Alexander Davydov, in around April 1917.
 He was raised as the son of a peasant fisherman; Stalin later came to know of the child's existence but showed no interest in him.

-Stalin's second wife was Nadezhda Alliluyeva, whom he married in 1919; theirs was not an easy relationship, they often fought.
+Stalin had a difficult relationship with his second wife, Nadezhda Alliluyeva, whom he married in 1919, as they often fought.
 They had two biological children—a son, Vasily, and daughter, Svetlana—and adopted another son, Artyom Sergeev, in 1921.
-It is unclear if Stalin had a mistress during or after this marriage.
-She suspected he was unfaithful, and committed suicide in 1932.
+Though it is unclear if Stalin had a mistress during or after this marriage, she suspected he was unfaithful, and committed suicide in 1932.
 Stalin regarded Vasily as spoiled and often chastised his behaviour; as Stalin's son, he was swiftly promoted through the Red Army and allowed a lavish lifestyle.
 Conversely, Stalin had an affectionate relationship with Svetlana during her childhood, and was very fond of Artyom.
 He disapproved of Svetlana's suitors and husbands, which put strain on their relationship.
 After World War II, he made little time for his children, and his family played a diminishing role in his life.
-After Stalin's death, Svetlana changed her surname to Alliluyeva, and defected to the U.S.
+After Stalin's death, Svetlana changed her surname to Alliluyeva, and defected to the US.